Ayurveda Yoga Life

 What is Ayurveda?

-Ayurveda is the ancient science of life, a system of medicine and a way of living in harmony with nature.
 Dated back to India over 5,000 years ago, Ayurveda teaches that health is a delicate balance between the body, mind, and spirit.
-It sees each person as unique, with a constitution (Prakriti) shaped by three energies, or Doshas—Vata (space & air), Pitta (fire & water), and Kapha (earth & water).
-When these are balanced, we feel vibrant; when they’re out of sync, we experience discomfort, illness, or emotional unrest.
+It sees each person as unique, with a constitution (Prakriti) shaped by three energies, or Doshas: Vata (space & air), Pitta (fire & water), and Kapha (earth & water).
+When these are balanced, we are vibrant and balanced; when they’re out of sync, we experience discomfort, illness, or experience mental health issues.

-Ayurveda isn’t about quick fixes – it’s about understanding your body’s rhythms and making lifestyle choices that align with your natural state.
-Through food, herbal medicine, daily routines (Dinacharya), detoxification, and mindful practices, Ayurveda helps restore equilibrium.
+It is important to recognise that Ayurveda isn’t about quick fixes – it’s about understanding the root cause and being in touch with your body’s rhythms by making lifestyle choices that align with your natural state and the external environment.
+Through food, herbal medicine, daily routines (Dinacharya), detoxification, and mindful practices, Ayurveda helps restore balance.
 It encourages us to eat with the seasons, rise with the sun, and listen to our body’s signals rather than override them.

-At its heart, Ayurveda is intuitive.
+At its heart, Ayurveda is an intuitive system.
 It reminds us that wellbeing isn’t one-size-fits-all but deeply personal.
-Whether you need grounding, cooling, or energizing, Ayurveda offers tools to guide you back to balance, helping you feel more connected, alive, and in tune with yourself.
+It’s not about trends or superfoods but personalisation.
+Whether you need grounding, cooling, or energising, Ayurveda offers tools to guide you back to balance.

 What is Yoga?